AIX Monitoring

 Correlation

 Open one Grafana dashboard.
-CPU spikes at 02:47 on lpar-prod-01.
-Drop to the Loki panel right below — the errpt entry that triggered it is right there, same timestamp.
-Root cause analysis goes from minutes of grepping across hosts to seconds of scrolling.
+CPU wait spikes at 02:47 on lpar-prod-01.
+Drop to the Loki panel below — the errpt entry that triggered it is right there, same timestamp.
+Jump to the PowerVM view — the VIOS Fibre Channel port serving that LPAR is throwing link errors.
+Three layers, one timeline, root cause in seconds instead of an afternoon of grepping across hosts.

-02:51 Disk replaced, errpt clears, CPU returns to baseline
+02:51 Path replaced, errpt clears, CPU returns to baseline

 Root cause identified: 30 seconds